-Because financial statements serve as a fundamental source of financial information, you need to apply basic accounting principles to ensure accuracy and consistency.
+Because financial statements serve as fundamental sources of financial information, you need to apply basic accounting principles to ensure accuracy and consistency.
 You can prepare financial statements using three principles.

-Now that we understand the concept of financial statements, we can look at the various reports that make up financial statements.
+Now that you understand the concept of financial statements, let’s look at the various reports that make up financial statements.

 A balance sheet (or statement of financial position) is a financial statement that lists a company’s assets, liabilities, and equity balances.
 It showcases a business’s financial position at a particular point in time.
-A balance sheet provides detail for three categories.
+A balance sheet provides information for three categories: assets, liabilities, and equity.